Helping Your Child After Their Sister, Brother Or Cousin Has Died

 - if, for a short time, your own pain and grief means you can't give the support to your other children that you want to, make certain there are other adults around them who will

-Grief reactions of children and young people
+What grief reactions may children and young people experience?

 Bereaved children and young people may experience a wide range of ongoing grief reactions, as adults do, but their age and stage, personality and family situation will affect their experience and expression of it.
 After a death, children and young people can seem unconcerned at times - playing happily, or hanging out with friends, as they always have.
 Adults can wrongly assume they're not aware of the death, or not affected by it.
 They always are, in their own ways.